 Students are requested, if necessary, to make financial arrangements to meet their expenses at registration through private banking or other sources available in the Student Financial Aid Section of this catalog.
-Failure to make the necessary payments at registration may cause the student to loose his place in the University.
+Failure to make the necessary payments at registration may cause the student to lose his place in the University.
+Care should be taken to insure that any payments made by mail will arrive at the University prior to registration.
 Students employing an aid plan or any other source of funds are not exempted from paying deposits by the deadline dates specified in this catalog.